Freiburg, Germany

 What do expats find most challenging?

 "Expats in Freiburg often find the language barrier to be the most challenging aspect of the local culture.
 Despite many Germans speaking English, daily life and administrative tasks are primarily conducted in German, which can be difficult for those who are not fluent.
 Another challenge is the cultural emphasis on punctuality and efficiency.
 Germans are known for their strict adherence to schedules and deadlines, which can be a significant adjustment for expats from more relaxed cultures.
 Additionally, the German culture of directness and honesty can sometimes come off as blunt or rude to foreigners.
 This can be a challenge for expats who are not used to such straightforward communication.
 Expats may also struggle with the local customs and traditions, such as the various festivals and holidays celebrated throughout the year.
 Understanding and participating in these events can be difficult without a deep understanding of the local culture.
 Lastly, the German preference for privacy and personal space can be a challenge for expats.
-Germans tend to keep their private lives separate from their public lives, which can make it difficult for expats to form close relationships," commented one expat who made the move to Freiburg.
+Germans tend to keep their private lives separate from their public lives, which can make it difficult for expats to form close relationships," said one expat in Freiburg.

 Is there a lot of crime in Freiburg?